People with a particular religious affiliation

 The pilgrimage to Mecca (“hajj”), for all able-bodied Muslims, at least once, where reasonably possible.

 Muslims are forbidden to eat certain animals and their products such as carrion and in particular, any pork product, except in life threatening situations.
-Animals that can be eaten are sheep, cattle, poultry, camel, goat and seafood but only when they have been slaughtered in a humane way in the name of God.
-Muslims must avoid toxins and harmful products including drugs and alcohol.
+Animals that can be eaten are sheep, cattle, poultry, camel, goat and seafood, but only when they have been halal slaughtered, ie slaughtered in a prescribed way.
+Muslims must avoid toxins and harmful products, including drugs and alcohol.
 Food that fits the approved criteria and/or has been prepared in the approved way is called “Halal” food.

 See under 4.2.3.4 for rules about fasting.